robobenjie/posetree/README.md

     - Example: We could name “Standing at my front door facing the street” “journey_start” and then we could describe that other pose by saying, “from journey_start take 10 steps forward and turn 90 degrees to your left”
     - Example: We could name the left camera pose `"camera"`.

-You can sequence Transforms by multiplying them together, (as is traditional).
+You can sequence Transforms (by multiplying them together, as is traditional).
 This has a semantic meaning: "do this operation and then this other operation."
-However you cannot sequentially apply positions in 3D space so there is no multiply operator for Pose.
+However you cannot sequentially apply positions in 3D space so there is intentionally no multiply operator for Pose.
+As you use this library you will find that nearly every operation is easier and more clearly expressed via `in_frame`, `translate` or `rotate` operations instead of chains of `(world_t_robot * robot_t_camera * camera_t_object).inverse()` that you might be used to.

 ## Anchoring Poses in Frames.

 When constucting poses it is useful to think of what you expect the pose to be fixed relative to.
-For example, you might detect an apple on a table and get a pose from your perception system in the `camera` frame, but the apple is fixed relative to the table, so you will want to store your pose object with a the parent frame equal to `odometry/map/world`.
-Then, even if the robot moves, `apple_pose` will still refer to the best estimation of the apple's true location (with the usual caviats about localization drift and noise).
+For example, you might detect an apple on a table and get a pose from your perception system in the `camera` frame, but the apple is actually sitting on the table, and we don't expect the apple to move if the camera moves.
+So you will want to store your pose object with a the parent frame equal to `odometry/map/world`.
+Then, even if the robot drives around, `apple_pose` will still refer to the best estimation of the apple's true location (with the usual caviats about localization drift and noise).

+Here's how to express that in `posetree`.
 ```python
 apple_pose = Pose(camera_t_apple, "camera", pose_tree).in_frame("world")
 ```